-Objective 1.2 Improve and maintain the existing transit infrastructure and bus stop accessi bility within Collier County.
+Objective 1.2 Improve and maintain the existing transit infrastructure e and bus stop accessib ility within Collier County.
 Initiative 1.2.1 Continue to pursue funding for improvements to existing bus stops.
 Ongoing Collier County pursues funding for improvements to bus stops on an ongoing basis.
-A portion of 5307 is dedicated to bus stop improvements and 5339 has been applied for the sole purpose of bus stop improvements.
+A portion of 5307 is dedicated to bus stop improvements and 5339 has been applied for the purpose of bus stop improvements.
 Initiative 1.2.2 Develop a Passenger Amenities Program by 2016.
 Ongoing CAT provides a number of amenities to our passenger through our ITS projects, for example automated announcements and Real Time Route information.
 Initiative 1.2.3 Install a minimum of 10 covered, ADA-compliant, accessible bus stop shelters per year.
-Ongoing In FY15 7 shelters were installed within collier county.
+Ongoing In FY16 17 shelters are being designed for installation.
 Initiative 1.2.4 Preserve the existing transit infrastructure throughout the CAT service area.
-Ongoing Collier County awarded a bid in 2015 to paint and repair 16 bus shelters that were selected by condition.
-In addition, the transit vendor (Keolis) is required to pressure wash each shelter on an annual basis, which should increase their longevity.
+Ongoing 32 Shelters were rehabilitated in FY16.
+In addition, the transit vendor is required to pressure wash each shelter on an annual basis, which should increase their longevity.
 Initiative 1.2.5 Coordinate with the Collier County to include bus stop shelters design and installation during roadway construction projects.
 Ongoing Coordination with FDOT as well Collier County Transportation Planning occurs regularly to evaluate potential stop improvements in conjunction with roadway improvements.
-Initiative 1.2.6 By 2025, implement the phased recommendations from the CAT Bus Stop ADA Assessment report Ongoing Design for improvements of 50 stops was commenced in FY15 Objective 1.3 Service all current and future transit users with a focus on providing job access and allowing for a cost-effective, greener alternative to the private automobile.
+Initiative 1.2.6 By 2025, implement the phased recommendations from the CAT Bus Stop ADA Assessment report Ongoing Designs were completed for 50 stops and construction will commence in FY17 Objective 1.3 Objective 1.3 Service all current and future transit users with a focus on providing job access and allowing for a cost-effective, greener alternative to the private automobile.
 Initiative 1.3.1 Improve transit service within areas with the highest transit orientation index, as identified in the TDP Major Update, by 2025.
-Ongoing Collier County continues to explore funding opportunities for expansion, Initiative 1.3.2 Provide efficient transit access to major employment centers, development corridors, and other significant activity centers, as funding allows.
+Ongoing Collier County continues to explore funding opportunities for expansion,

+Initiative 1.3.2 Provide efficient transit access to major employment centers, development corridors, and other significant activity centers, as funding allows.
 Ongoing Collier County continues to explore ways to expand service within existing funding limitations.
 Initiative 1.3.3 Expand transit services to areas with high employment and dwelling unit densities, including Golden Gate Estates and other areas located in the eastern portion of the county, by 2025.
 Ongoing Collier County will continue to explore funding opportunities for expansion.
 Initiative 1.3.4 Increase transit ridership by one percent each year.
 No Staff will continue to monitor ridership levels and strive to increase overall ridership by one percent each year.
 Efforts such as attending/hosting events, incorporating a Mobility Manager position in the new vendor contract have been made in an effort to promote public transit.
 Initiative 1.3.5 Continue coordination with groups including the Immokalee CRA and the Bayshore Gateway Triangle CRA on projects, including land development code updates, the development of master plans, and community improvements that would affect transit service.
-No Staff has plans to work with the CRAs and the Growth Management staff towards incorporating transit in the land development codes and plans during Fiscal Year 2017.
+No Staff has plans to work with the CRAs and the Growth Management staff towards incorporating transit in the land development codes and plans during Fiscal Year 2018.
 Initiative 1.3.6 Coordinate with Opportunity Naples and the Greater Naples Chamber of Commerce to be an integral part of the future economic development implementation plan.
-No There has been a number of staffing changes at the Chamber and County Office for Economic development during the past year.
+Ongoing Staff will plan to work with the Opportunity Naples and the Greater Naples Chamber towards incorporating transit in the future economic development strategy and the implementation plan for Fiscal Year 2018.